 What does it mean to be in-network vs. out-of-network?

-Therapists decide which insurance networks they want to join; they can choose to accept some insurances but not others, only a few insurances, or none at all.
+Therapists decide which insurance networks they want to join and they do this for many different reasons.
+They can choose to accept some insurances but not others, only a few insurances, or none at all.

 In-network therapists: Benefits and downsides